winterheart/quasi88/README.cmake.md

 ## Configuration and compilation

 Call cmake with one of supported backend (X11, SDL, GTK2, WIN).
-By default, enabled only X11, but you can enable all of them.
+By default, enabled only SDL, but you can enable all of them.
 Here is example:

 ```